-A student who believes he/she has been subject to harassment may
+A student who believes he/she has a grievance may

 make his or her concerns known by:

 If the issue is not

 All grievance report forms go directly to the Dean of

-incident.
-The Dean will determine which type of grievance has
+Students.
+The Dean of Students will determine which type of grievance has

 grievance is alleged and how the grievance should be remedied.

 not a violation of the handbook: The Dean of Students will act as mediator

 between the aggrieved and the offender.

-in the student handbook.
+handbook.
 Harassment is a level two

-level two offence, and could be a level three if physical harm occurs.
+offense, and could be a level three if physical harm occurs.
 Title IX cases will be reported and

 investigated as stated in the student handbook.